boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/keywords.md

 ### Regular Expressions for Conditionals

-Keywords can be used to define regular expressions corresponding to common branch names for use from the pipeline template to keep the template easy to read.
+Keywords can be used to define regular expressions corresponding to common branch names for use from the Pipeline Template to keep the template easy to read.

 === "Pipeline Configuration"
     ```groovy